vertexproject/synapse/docs/synapse/devopsguide.rst

 ``storm:log:level`` value must be greater than or equal to the ``SYN_LOG_LEVEL``, otherwise the Storm log will not be emitted.

-For the full list supported options, see the :ref:`autodoc-cortex-conf`.
+For the full list supported options, see the :ref:`autodoc-conf-cortex`.

 Devops Details
 ==============